szgtest256/Mask_RCNN/README.md

 ls -ltrh /dev/video*
 cd mrcnn
 ```
-There are 2 modes in [video.py](mrcnn/video.py): one for recording with webcam and live detection (unfortunately, it lags and it's slow ~1FPS, possibly because detection code is not optimized).
+There are 2 modes in [video.py](mrcnn/video.py): the first one is for recording with webcam and live detection (unfortunately, it lags and it's slow ~1FPS, possibly because detection code is not optimized).
 To use it, type:
 ```
 python3 ./video.py --video_pointer=`number assigned to your webcam`
 ```